 So what is vore, to me?

-Vore is when one character swallows another character for the purpose of protection, warmth, survival, to carry them, to heal them, etc., or even just to snuggle/cuddle them in the very closest way possible.
+Vore is when one character swallows another character for whatever reason the story might require: protection, warmth, survival, to carry them, to heal them, etc., or even just to be as close to them as possible (in an intimate way).
 It’s a matter of trust and a show of very close bonds.
 The character swallowing the other character (often referred to as the “predator”) is swallowing this other character (often referred to as the “prey”) in order to show their care for them.
-Sometimes it is done for a reason, as I said, but it can be simply an act of care and reassurance.
-Equate it with giving someone a hug – a very, very close hug.
-The closest hug imaginable.
+I personally do not like using “predator” and “prey” because frankly it sounds creepy, but details.

 (Please bear in mind this is, of course, written with my bias as to what I personally think of/love about vore.
-I know not everyone likes the same kinds of vore or for the same reasons, and the things I like about it are often belittled in vore communities, which is why I don’t interact with those.
-If you like any kind of vore and are reading this post, however, I’m not saying you are invalidated because of what I prefer!)
+I know not everyone likes the same kinds of vore or for the same reasons, and the things I like about it are often belittled in vore communities, which is why I don’t interact with those.)

 Here are some quick FAQs for a tl;dr:

 The prey character spends time in the predator’s stomach and they both enjoy it, and the prey is never – at any point – harmed.
 My favorite part is actually when the prey is in the stomach, not the act of swallowing, though the swallowing process is extremely important, too.
-To me, vore is like… the ultimate consummation of a relationship, romantic or platonic, and it involves no sex.
+To me, vore is like… the ultimate consummation of a relationship, romantic or platonic.
 It’s trust, it’s deep (literally) and meaningful, it’s being close to each other… it’s the best.
 Some people read slowburns waiting for a sexual consummation, I read them wishing there would be vore.